milandjurdjevic/discriminalizer/README.md

     |> Seq.choose (fun obj -> match obj with | :?
 FirstClass as fcls -> Some fcls | _ -> None)
 ```

-In this example, the JSON data `{"Prop1": "Class", "Prop2": 1 }` would be deserialized into an instance of SubClass1
+In this example, the JSON data `{"Prop1": "Class", "Prop2": 1 }` would be deserialized into an instance of FirstClass
 because "Prop1" is "Class" and "Prop2" is 1.
-If "Prop2" was 2, it would be deserialized into an instance of SubClass2.
+If "Prop2" was 2, it would be deserialized into an instance of SecondClass.

 ### Schemaless Type Discrimination